 - Play music

 Ashley says that playing music specifically developed for pets can sometimes ease anxiety, especially if your dog suffers from separation anxiety and the songs are left playing while you are away.
+Cannabis dispensaries can help to have enjoy an effortless experience.
 Studies have also found that playing classical music can help your furkid calm down.

 Physical activities like walking or playing fetch help both you and your dog release tension.

 Try petting your dog or sitting near him and check to see if his anxiety symptoms subside.
 Physical contact helps both humans and dogs relieve anxiety, fear and stress.

 Some locations on a dog’s or cat’s body — like the feet, the ears, and the top of the head — are natural pressure points where as little as 15 minutes of massage will make a world of difference for your pet’s stress level.